octorin/octorin.github.io/_posts/2019-09-07-Seriously-What.md

 ---

 So, I'm the TA for the Introduction to Statistics class for the incoming PhD cohort.
 So far, every statistics course that I've taken in sociology departments introduced a random variable as "a variable that is random."
 In the the class I am TAing for, on the other hand, the concept of a (real-valued) random variable was introduced quite rigorously, namely as a mapping from the sample space to the real line.
 I loved it, but the students seemed to be lost.
 After preparing [a document]({{ site.baseurl }}{% link _teaching/002_2019_MathRefresh.md %}) to help students to walk through the definitions and some examples, I thought that it was not quite complete.
-So, in this post, I cram together my rusty knowledge of probability theory to summarize what a random variable is.
+So, in this post, I cram together my rusty and limited knowledge of probability theory to summarize what a random variable is.

 ----